commitdev/zero/README.md

 ![systerm-architecture](https://raw.githubusercontent.com/commitdev/zero-aws-eks-stack/master/templates/docs/architecture-overview.svg)

-If you would like to learn more about the zero-aws-eks stack, you can read more about it [here](https://github.com/commitdev/zero-aws-eks-stack/blob/master/README.md)
+If you would like to learn more about the zero-aws-eks stack, you can read more about it [here](https://github.com/commitdev/zero-aws-eks-stack)
 ___

 ## Contributing to Zero

-Although zero is still in early development, we welcome collaboration; you can join the [#product-zero] slack channel and follow our [project board].
-If you'd like to work a specific ticket / issue, reach out to the team on our slack channel.
+Zero welcomes collaboration from the community; you can open new issues in our GitHub repo, Submit PRs' for bug fixes or browse through the tickets currently open to see what you can contribute too.

 ### Building this tool